Pre-spawn mortality in coho salmon: Efforts to reduce urban stormwater runoff

 One approach to decrease runoff from entering streams and rivers is the implementation of low-impact development practices.
 These bioretention practices aim to filter water and contaminants in the soil and vegetation with the goal of reducing the volume of water and contaminants that enter the streams.
 Bioretention practices include rain gardens, vegetated swales, decrease impervious surfaces (instead using Pervious concrete), and green roofs.

 Additional examples

 Pre-spawn mortality has been observed in other species of fish, including Chinook and sockeye salmon and steelhead.
-The cause of pre-spawn mortality in these fish in the Fraser River (sockeye salmon) and Klamath River (Chinook salmon and steelhead trout) differ than that observed in the coho salmon.
+The cause of pre-spawn mortality in these fish in the Fraser River (sockeye salmon) and Klamath River (Chinook salmon and steelhead trout) differ from that observed in the coho salmon.
 The cause of pre-spawn mortality for the sockeye salmon in the Fraser River, BC, and Bristol Bay, Alaska, can be attributed to factors such as fish returning to spawn too early, warmer water temperatures, low dissolved oxygen and disease or parasites.
 In the Klamath River, mortality before spawning was due to disease, thermal stress, a low water flow and increasing numbers of salmon migrating within the same time period.